Select Page

 “Exceptional. . .
 Forceful, engaging and funny . . .
 This book will make you happy to live on this planet — a good thing, because you’re not leaving anytime soon.” —New York Times Book Review

-This book was NYTimes Bestseller, short-listed for the 2023 L.A.
-Times Book Prize in Science and Technology and the 2024 Royal Society Trivedi Science Book Prize, and won a 2024 Hugo in the Related Works category.
+This book was NYTimes Bestseller, and was short-listed for the 2023 L.A.
+Times Book Prize in Science and Technology.
+A City on Mars also received the 2024 Royal Society Trivedi Science Book Prize, and a 2024 Hugo in the Related Works category.

 Soonish: Ten Emerging Technologies That’ll Improve And/Or Ruin Everything